agunimon001/KnowledgeBase/Java Projects/README.md

 > If you wish to do a one-time installation, you can look at Eclipse with Spring Tools version in spring.io.

+I installed the IDE in advanced mode and changing the VM to my JDK.
+This solved a "tools.jar" problem which I encountered in the prior round of building the first project.
 After installing the IDE, I proceeded to install Spring Tools 4 addon in the Eclipse Marketplace.

+> Whenever Eclipse is running (look at progress window), I strongly suggest that you wait till it finishes before doing anything else in the IDE.

 I enjoy using this add-on for its "Relaunch" function which is a convenience to use.
 Also useful is its ability to auto-suggest when you're editing your POM for Spring projects.